Nicholls State visits Richards and McNeese - WTOP News

 BOTTOM LINE: McNeese faces Nicholls State after DJ Richards scored 20 points in McNeese’s 92-69 win over the Northwestern State Demons.

-The Cowboys are 5-1 in home games.
-McNeese averages 10.4 turnovers per game and is 10-3 when it has fewer turnovers than its opponents.
+The Cowboys have gone 5-1 at home.
+McNeese is third in the Southland scoring 77.5 points while shooting 48.8% from the field.

 The Colonels are 3-1 against Southland opponents.
-Nicholls State is seventh in the Southland with 12.7 assists per game led by Byron Ireland averaging 3.3.
+Nicholls State is 4-2 in games decided by 10 points or more.

-McNeese makes 48.8% of its shots from the field this season, which is 7.9 percentage points higher than Nicholls State has allowed to its opponents (40.9%).
-Nicholls State averages 7.3 made 3-pointers per game this season, 1.0 fewer made shot on average than the 8.3 per game McNeese gives up.
+McNeese’s average of 7.3 made 3-pointers per game this season is just 0.8 more made shots on average than the 6.5 per game Nicholls State allows.
+Nicholls State scores 9.4 more points per game (74.1) than McNeese allows to opponents (64.7).

+The Cowboys and Colonels face off Saturday for the first time in conference play this season.

-TOP PERFORMERS: Richards averages 2.1 made 3-pointers per game for the Cowboys, scoring 8.2 points while shooting 38.1% from beyond the arc.
+TOP PERFORMERS: Richards is shooting 38.1% from beyond the arc with 2.1 made 3-pointers per game for the Cowboys, while averaging 8.2 points.

-Ireland is scoring 13.8 points per game and averaging 3.5 rebounds for the Colonels.
+Byron Ireland is shooting 41.9% and averaging 13.8 points for the Colonels.

 LAST 10 GAMES: Cowboys: 7-3, averaging 77.1 points, 31.6 rebounds, 14.0 assists, 9.0 steals and 3.4 blocks per game while shooting 50.2% from the field.
 Their opponents have averaged 63.3 points per game.